anyaschukin/Multilayer-Perceptron/README.md

 <img src="https://github.com/anyashuka/Multilayer-Perceptron/blob/master/img/learning_curve.png" width="500">

 **-b (--mini_batch)** <br>
-Trains the neural network on mini-batches of size 32.
-The advantage here is it introduces enough noise in each gradient update to avoid getting trapped in local minima, while allowing a fast convergence (as opposed to batch or SGD).
+Trains the neural network on mini-batches of size 32. <br> The advantage here is it introduces enough noise in each gradient update to avoid getting trapped in local minima, while allowing a fast convergence (as opposed to batch or SGD).

 **-e evaluation** <br>